EUMETNET/meteogate-documentation/README.md

 ## Want to contribute?

-Documentation is developed in [`docs-dev`](https://github.com/eumetnet/meteogate-documentation/tree/docs-dev) branch.
-This branch is used for writing, updating, and reviewing documentation for **MeteoGate**.
-All documentation work should be done here before publishing.
+Documentation is written, updated and reviewed in [`docs-dev`](https://github.com/eumetnet/meteogate-documentation/tree/docs-dev) branch.
+All documentation work should be done in this branch before publishing.

 > Changes from this branch are reviewed and merged into the `main` branch by a pull request.
 The documentation is then built and published from `main` to the `gh-pages` branch via MkDocs and GitHub Actions.